-TEDxYouth@Toronto is held annually in conjunction with Universal Children’s Day.
 The event follows the TED format, featuring a line-up of innovative and inspiring speakers and performers.
-The seventh edition of TEDxYouth@Toronto will be hosted for second year at the beautiful, historic old Masonic Temple in the heart of Toronto.
+The eighth edition of TEDxYouth@Toronto will be hosted at the St. Lawrence Centre For The Arts in downtown Toronto.

 THE ATTENDEE EXPERIENCE